wwyi1828/CluSiam/README.md

 While the clustering module, a by-product of representation learning, may not delineate positive regions with absolute precision, it's remarkable that the clustering module achieves this entirely through self-supervised means.
 Given this constraint, we believe the results are commendable.
 Furthermore, these cluster assignments can potentially be enhanced when enhanced with other methodologies.

 ## Data preparing
-We've processed the Camelyon16 dataset for the ease.
-You can download the processed dataset directly from the link below:
+We processed the Camelyon16 dataset with all slides adjusted to a 20x magnification level for uniformity and ease of analysis.
+You can download the pre-processed patches from the link below:

 [Download Processed Camelyon16 Dataset](https://www.dropbox.com/s/58j49j8vy2cwkpj/Camelyon_20xpatch.zip)